A Modern Theory of Cross-Validation through the Lens of Stability: Risk Consistency of CV by Stability

 and by triangle inequality

 Thus H\"{o}lder's inequality implies that

 A similar treatment of swapping $X_2$, $X_2'$, and $X_0$ in the term

 leads to the same upper bound of $3B\epsilon_n$.
-Therefore the RHS of \eqref{eq:roo-risk-exp-simple} is upper bounded by $6B\epsilon_n$, which leads to the claimed result. \end{proof}
+Therefore the RHS of \eqref{eq:roo-risk-exp-simple} is bounded by $6B\epsilon_n$, which leads to the claimed result. \end{proof}

-The ``label-swapping'' trick used in the proof of \Cref{thm:bousquet-consistency} is a special case of a more general technique called the ``free nabla trick'' (\Cref{lem:4.4-free-nabla}).
-Besides its crucial role in proving CLT for CV risk estimates, the free nabla trick also allows us to extend \Cref{thm:bousquet-consistency} by providing upper bounds of $|\hat R_{\cv,n,K}-\bar R_{\cv,n,K}|$ for general values of $K$ under a Perturb-One stability condition.
+The ``label-swapping trick'' \eqref{eq:2.3-label-swapping} is a special case of a more general technique called the ``free nabla trick'' (\Cref{lem:4.4-free-nabla}).
+Besides its crucial role in proving CLTs for CV risk estimates, the free nabla trick also allows us to extend \Cref{thm:bousquet-consistency} by providing upper bounds on $|\hat R_{\cv,n,K}-\bar R_{\cv,n,K}|$ for general values of $K$ under a Perturb-One stability condition.
 An application of this upper bound is presented in \Cref{subsec:5.5-cross-conf}, in the context of conformal prediction.